 Will you be the only hunting party in camp?

 This is an important question.
 Many hunters will want some exclusivity to enjoy the hunt as a closed group.
 Being the only hunters in camp ensures that you will not see any other hunters while out in the field.
 For some of the large outfitters, it will not be possible to have any exclusivity.
-This may be an essential aspect for some hunters for choosing an African outfitter.
+This may be an essential aspect for some hunters for choosing an outfitter for an African guided hunt.

 Will the Outfitter be present with you in camp, and who will be your guides?